Plagiatus/RealmsWebsite/README.md

 # RealmsWebsite
 My attempt at making a website that allows you to modify your Minecraft Realm from outside the game

-The plan is to make it run on a website in the future, but not before it's stable, safe and decetly functional.
+The plan is to make it run on a website in the future, maybe even a mobile app.
+But not before it's stable, safe and decently functional.

 ## How to run for yourself